sborzooei/dsnd-communicating-to-stakeholders-lesson/README.md

 ### here is my changes
 I would like to learn Pole dancing
 So now is the time to do the project
+## New changes:SB
+I want to learn githib easier
+Do you think it is possible?
+Of course!
+I am sure it is :)